 What is a Jesse Tree?

 Over the years, we've used several different devotionals with our Jesse Tree.
-We've found the following four resources to be very helpful:
+We've found the following resources to be particularly helpful:

 - Another helpful resource is Ann Voskamp’s book, Unwrapping the Greatest Gift, which was designed for use with a Jesse Tree.

-- We have also used Marty Machowski's new devotional Prepare Him Room, which unpacks one Old Testament prophecy about Christ's coming during each week of Advent.
-The devotional has an accompanying 4-week children's ministry curriculum that Sojourn has used during Advent season with our church as well.
+- We have also used Marty Machowski's devotional Prepare Him Room, which unpacks one Old Testament prophecy about Christ's coming during each week of Advent.
+The devotional has an accompanying 4-week children's ministry curriculum that our church has used during Advent season with our church as well.

 Have you ever used a Jesse Tree in your home?
 If so, what tips have you found to be helpful?